-Open Kapwing’s Resizer by going to https://www.kapwing.com/resize-video on your phone or computer.
+Start by opening the Kapwing’s Resizer tool on your phone or computer.
 Upload your image file from camera roll or import it from a URL.
 Kapwing supports images, videos, and GIFs, so you can use it to resize for any kind of media.

 Step 2: Resize to 4:5

-In the Resize section, select option for Facebook/Twitter Portrait, 4:5.
+In the Output Size section, select the 4:5 option.
 This allows your photo to take up maximum vertical space in the Instagram feed without getting sized down.
 There is a resizing option for Instagram, 1:1, but this shrinks your image to fit in the default square shape.

-Once you have selected the size option, Kapwing adds black padding to either side of your image to make it fit the 4:5 aspect ratio.
-Consider changing this background to white so that it blends in with the Instagram feed.
-You can also use the arrow keys below the image preview to adjust the zoom and position.
+Once you have selected the size option, Kapwing adds white padding to either side of your image to make it fit the 4:5 aspect ratio.
+You can change this white background to any color you want so that it stands out in the Instagram feed.

 Step 3: Download and Post

 Click the red Export Image button at the top of the screen.
 After a few moments of processing, Kapwing makes your resized 4:5 picture or video available for download.
 Whether you're using a desktop computer, iPhone, Android, or tablet you'll be able to instantly download the image to your photo gallery once published.

 If you're not signed into a Kapwing account, sign in or sign up using your Google or Facebook account – once you've signed into a Kapwing account, the watermark in the lower right corner will be removed from your final image.